vector-of-bool/vector-of-bool.github.io/_drafts/enough-ctad-fud.md

 In fact, if `make_pair` did anything tricky to make the above code incorrect, that would be pretty surprising...

-It's a good thing it doesn't, right!
+It's a good thing it doesn't!
+Right?

 ...
 Right?